-Ulster University is required to monitor the attendance and/or the visa status of any overseas students registered for study at the University.
+Ulster University is required to monitor the attendance, engagement and/or the visa status of any overseas students registered for study at the University.

 The responsibilities of the student and the University vary depending upon the type of visa that the student is registered on.

-Research students who are on any type of visa other than Tier 4 will be required to provide their current visa and in-date passport at registration each year, and must notify the University of any change in visa status.
+Researchers who are on any type of visa other than Tier 4 will be required to provide their current visa and in-date passport as requested throughtout the year, and must notify the University of any change in visa status.

-The University has to comply with the Home Office regulations and is obliged to report any students who break the conditions of their Student Visa or who do not engage in full time study.
+The University has to comply with the Home Office regulations and is obliged to report any students who break the conditions of their visa or who do not engage in full time study.

 Working / Employment

-PhD Researchers are restricted on the hours they can work as well as the type of work they may undertake.
-In particular, it is important to note that no full-time work should be undertaken, at any stage, until submission of the final red-bound copies of the thesis.
+Researchers are restricted on the hours they can work as well as the type of work they may undertake.
+In particular, it is important to note that no full-time work should be undertaken, at any stage, during non-holiday periods (see Annual Leave above) until submission of the final red-bound copies of the thesis.
 Further information on working on a Tier 4 visa can be sought by contacting the Doctoral College.